 console.log(hasComments(topic));

 method with the necessary signature.
-This function won't change even if you add a new class containing the same method.
+This function will not change even if you add a new class containing the same method.

-The ability of a function to handle objects of different types in the same way is called subtype polymorphism, and the function itself is called a polymorphic function.
+Here we see subtype polymorphism — the ability of a function to handle objects of different types in the same way.
+The function itself is called a polymorphic function.

-As you can see from the code above, you don't need inheritance and interfaces in JavaScript to implement this kind of polymorphism.
-This approach is often called “duck typing".
+As you can see from the code above, you do not need inheritance and interfaces in JavaScript to implement this kind of polymorphism.
+This approach is called duck typing.
 If something walks like a duck and quacks like a duck, it is a duck.

-Technically, the simplest and most straightforward thing that subtype polymorphism does (for client code) is to remove conditional constructs.
-Any conditional construct can be replaced by polymorphism, and any polymorphic function can be replaced by an if
+Technically, the most straightforward thing that subtype polymorphism does for client code is the removal of conditional constructs.
+We can replace any conditional construct with polymorphism, and use if

-.
-In other words, subtype polymorphism is not an integral part of development; code can be written without it.
+In other words, subtype polymorphism is not an integral part of development.
+We can write code can be written without it.
 On the other hand, sometimes there are situations in which it helps a lot, but it doesn't happen all the time.

 The Hexlet support team or other students will answer you.